How to Sharpen Verbal Skills

 Here, strategies that parents and teachers can use to improve verbal speaking skills in children with ADHD.

-If someone told you that children with attention deficit disorder (ADHD) have trouble expressing themselves, you’d probably laugh and say, “Are you kidding?
+If someone told you that children with attention deficit disorder (ADHD or ADD) have trouble expressing themselves, you’d probably laugh and say, “Are you kidding?
 My daughter talks all the time.”

 But when students with ADHD are asked a question that requires a concise, organized answer, they often struggle to provide one.
 A child with ADHD might describe Columbus’ discovery of America like this: “Well, there was a man and he had a ship.
 He sailed to America a long, long time ago….”